 You can learn more about NOAA's OPUS service on their official site.

 Place a Reach device precisely above the marked point on the tripod and level it.
 Learn more about placing Reach receiver in this guide.

-You may log the data from 2 hours to 24 hours depending on the accuracy required.
+You may log the data for up to 24 hours, depending on the accuracy required.

 After you finish raw data logging, you may download RINEX data from Reach to your mobile device.

-- Click on the Choose file button and browse for raw*.obs file you would like to process
+- Click on the Choose file button and browse for observation data (raw*.NNO).

-- Click on Upload to Static button to submit the data
+- Click on the Upload to Static button.

 OPUS will send the file with the solution to your email address.